 Stop for a second to consider what this hotel has done.
 The (competitive) advantages are staggering:

 First.
 And most important, they have created a shift from reactive service (the guest shows up and they check in), to proactive service (call the guest in anticipation of their arrival).
 Which do you think is more powerful?

 Second.
 Taking the concierge to the guest significantly reduces calls to the concierge desk during the guest’s stay.

 Third.
 Repeat business.
 “We get lot of returns.”
 Leo said.
 “Our guests come back.”

 Fourth.
 Lots of people spread the word for free.
 Look at what can happen when you surprise someone, and they tell someone else.
 I hang up from Kim and tell someone else.
 Kim makes 25 calls a day.
 125 calls a week.
 500 calls a month.
 6,000 calls a year.
 A minimum of 6,000 happy, surprised guests telling 6,000 other potential guests.
 12,000 if everyone only tells one other person.
 Small investment.
 Big reward.
 Wouldn’t it be nice to have 12,000 ambassadors a year talking about your business?
 That’s nothing.
 So far I’ve told 20 people (that would make 240,000 ambassadors) and the 145,000 readers of this article.
 And I’ve just started.

 I asked Kim if there were any personal benefits from this new concept.
 “There’s something about making others happy that makes your own problems seem small.” said Kim Waggy.
 Well said.

 My requests?
 Just my standard needs an iron and an ironing board that’s not for Barbie Doll clothes.
-Plenty of plugs for computers and modems.
-But I had to challenge her I asked for a used bookstore specifically for used books on selling skills and personal development.
+Plenty of plugs for computers and tech.
+But I had to challenge her.
+I asked for a used bookstore specifically for used books on selling skills and personal development.
 She said “I’ll have a list ready when you get here.”
 Cool.